Had an issue with

 How to escalate a complaint with Latitude Financial

-If you are not satisfied with Latitude’s initial response, you can escalate in a structured way:
+If you are not satisfied with Latitude’s initial response, you can escalate:

 1. Request an internal review: Reply to the complaints team and clearly state that you are not satisfied and want the complaint reviewed by a senior staff member or manager.
 Include your reference number and restate the key facts.

-2. Ask for the decision basis: If Latitude denies your request, ask them to explain the reason in plain language and point to the relevant policy or account term they relied on.
+2. Ask for the decision basis: If Latitude denies your request, ask them to explain the reason and point to the relevant policy or account term they relied on.

 3. Keep records: Save your reference number, emails, and any evidence you provided, as these are essential if you escalate externally.